pacifics/PassDao/README.md

 =

+## See Beta version on Testnet

+For the presale and to give your intention to fund.
+To see the Dao interface,
+To see the Dao Account Manager Interface.

+=

 ## Overview
 This DAO is open source and used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
 One of the many advantages of having a "robot" run our organization is that it is immune to any outside influence as it’s guaranteed to execute only what it was programmed to.
 Note: Although the word "contract" is used in The DAO’s code, the term is a programming convention and is not being used as a legal term of art.